Purianu/E-commerce-Sql-data-analysis-/README.md

 Decomposition Tree: Analyzes net profit explained by customer country, product line, and customer name.
 Table: Shows a sales overview with columns such as Order Year, Order Month, Sales Value, Sales Value MoM%, and Sales Value YTD.
 Toggle Buttons: Switch between the two dashboards.

-How to Run the Project
+#How to Run the Project:
 Database Setup: Ensure you have access to the e-commerce database and the necessary permissions to run SQL queries.
 Run SQL Queries: Execute the provided SQL queries to extract the data needed for analysis.
 Excel Analysis: Import the SQL query results into Excel and create the pivot charts.

-Power BI Dashboards:
+#Power BI Dashboards:
 Import the data into Power BI.
 Follow the provided steps to create the visualizations and set up the slicers and toggle buttons.
 Interact with the Dashboards: Use the slicers and toggle buttons to explore the data and gain insights.

-Conclusion
+#Conclusion:
 This project showcases the use of SQL, Excel, and Power BI to analyze and visualize e-commerce data effectively.
 The insights derived can help in making informed business decisions.